MarcusRoeckrath/fbtr64toolbox/README.md

 configuration file or on command line parameter "--fbip" and "${HOME}/.netrc".
 Saviest solution for authentication is the use of "user" and hashed "secret".
-Write down "user" and "password" into the configuration file an run fbtrtoolbox calcsecret" which will calculate the "secret", stores it in the" configuration file and removes the password from it."
+Write down "user" and "password" into the configuration file an run "fbtrtoolbox calcsecret" which will calculate the "secret", stores it in the" configuration file and removes the password from it."

 The script can use the fritzbox authentification data from ${HOME}/.netrc